huangzhenming/k230_flash_py/src/gui/k230_flash_gui_en.md

 ### **6.2 Select Firmware File**

-1. Click the "Add Image File" button to select `.bin`, `.img`, or `.kdimg` files.
+1. Click the "Add Image File" button to select files in the following formats:
+   - **Image files**: `.bin`, `.img`, `.kdimg`
+   - **Compressed files**: `.zip`, `.gz`, `.tgz`, `.tar.gz` (the tool will automatically extract and find image files within)
-2. `.img` files will be parsed into multiple partitions, and users can check the parts they want to flash.
+2. If you select a `.kdimg` file, it will be parsed into multiple partitions, and users can check the parts they want to flash.
+3. For compressed files, the system will automatically extract them in a temporary directory and find the first available image file.

 ### **6.3 Select Target Storage Media**